 Are Pell Grants always tax-free?

-No, Pell Grants are not always completely tax-free.
+One of the frequently asked questions is, "Do you pay taxes on pell grants?", the answer is No, Pell Grants are not always completely tax-free.
 It depends upon the way you use the money.

 These are free of tax when used them on qualified educational expenses.
 Anything apart from this would be taxable.
-For instance, Purchasing an academic book under the syllabus is non-taxable, but using Grants to buy reference books come under taxable money.
+For instance, Purchasing an academic book under the syllabus is non-taxable.
+But using Grants to buy reference books come under taxable money.

 What are Qualified Educational expenses?